Martin del Rosario: 2014–present

 Del Rosario was first seen on GMA Network as Martin Aquino in the psychological drama series Rhodora X, this is after he was released by his previous network ABS-CBN.
 On September 2, 2014, along with Camille Prats and Kiko Estrada, Del Rosario officially inked an exclusive contract with GMA Network.
 In 2015, Del Rosario appeared in afternoon drama series Buena Familia.
 He had a guest appearance in the primetime series Pari 'Koy as the gay lover of Sam Evangelista, Jr. played by Hiro Peralta and in Beautiful Strangers as Oliver Lacsamana.

 In 2016, del Rosario became part of the cast of Dangwa as Miguel in its last two weeks.
 The same year, he starred as Caloy Manalastas in the political-drama series Naku, Boss Ko! with Ruru Madrid and Gabbi Garcia.

 In 2018, he landed a regular role in the GMA's new hit series Hindi Ko Kayang Iwan Ka alongside Mike Tan, Yasmien Kurdi and Jackie Rice.

+In 2025, he is set to play a main role in an upcoming film with PinoyFlix titled Beyond The Call of Duty.